 In spite of waiting and changes in direction, I have never felt that I made a bad decision or misheard His voice.
 My life is His and His purposes are beyond my imagination.
 There is no better place than to be in His will.
 I’m so thankful for the life God has given me, and for all He has done in guiding me so far.
 By His grace He gave me a heart that is sensitive to hearing His voice, which has helped my faith to grow stronger in Him.

-Now I am about to start a new journey alongside GMI, joining missionaries Milo and Raquel Seravalli in Nicaragua in January 2020.
+I have started a new journey alongside GMI, joining missionaries Milo and Raquel Seravalli in Nicaragua where my ministries are evangelism, discipling, teaching, and music.
 I´m so excited for the things to come, and I feel even more excited because God is leading my path and every step I take.
-The plan in Nicaragua is to work in evangelism, discipling, teaching, and music.

 To read Lily’s most recent newsletter click HERE.